 - Completed the first comprehensive overview of basins suitable for the storage of CO2 gas, 2014

 - Hosted the first public screening in Canada of the movie "Switch" - a comprehensive review of energy challenges facing the world, 2014

-In keeping with the Province of Nova Scotia and Dalhousie University's health and safety guidelines, the majority of our operations are taking place remotely to help stop the spread of COVID-19.
+In keeping with the Province of Nova Scotia and Dalhousie University's health and safety guidelines, most of our operations have been taking place remotely to help stop the spread of COVID-19 since early 2020.
 Through video conferencing software, email, and other forms of communication, we are able to continue conducting collaborative research and have created an online community.
-When it is necessary to go to campus, masks and physical distancing are required in all the shared spaces.
+Dalhousie's campus is now open, with masks and physical distancing required in all the shared spaces.

 Led by Professor Grant Wach, our research team applies industry standard technology to research problems in basin analysis, reservoir prediction, characterization and modelling.

 In the Basin and Reservoir Lab, we aim to publish high quality research in internationally recognized peer-reviewed journals and international conferences.